avo-hq/docs.avohq.io/docs/3.0/fields/radio.md

 <Option name="`options`">

-A `Hash` representing the options that should be displayed in the radio buttons.
+The `options` attribute accepts either a `Hash` or a proc, allowing the incorporation of custom logic.
+Within this block, you gain access to all attributes of [`Avo::ExecutionContext`](../execution-context) along with the `action`, `resource`, and `view`.

-The keys represent the value that will be persisted and the values are the visible labels.
+This attribute represents the options that should be displayed in the radio buttons.

 #### Default value